vanessavargas/html-css-coffee-landing-page/README.md

 ## About

 Coffee Landing Page is a visually appealing webpage meticulously crafted using HTML and CSS.
 The design incorporates advanced layout techniques, specifically leveraging the power of CSS Flexbox.
 The chosen theme revolves around a topic that holds a special place in my heart - coffee.
+The development process took place in February 2023.

 <div align="center">